AdamHawtin/kubernetes-secret-decode/README.md

 ## Dependencies
 Requires python >= 3.10 to run

 For development dependencies are managed with [pipenv](https://github.com/pypa/pipenv).
-The dependencies are then frozen in [requirements.txt](requirements.txt) for installation using ` pipenv lock --requirements > requirements.txt`.
+The dependencies are then frozen in [requirements.txt](requirements.txt) for installation using `make freeze-requirements`.

 ## Installation
 To download the latest release and install through your current Pip run: